Innayah-555/HighTemperatureDetector/README.md

 # LED and Resistor:

 The LED needs to be connected in series with a current-limiting resistor to prevent it from burning out.
 The value of the resistor is typically calculated based on the LED's forward voltage and the supply voltage.
-For example, with a 5V supply and a red LED (which has a typical forward voltage of around 2V), you might use a 220-ohm resistor to limit the current flowing through the LED.
+For example, with a 5V supply and a red LED (which has a typical forward voltage of around 2V), a 220-ohm resistor to limit the current flowing through the LED.
 Example Circuit (with an LM35 sensor and Arduino):
 LM35 Temperature Sensor: